jfalzoi-thales/qual/3rdParty/readme.txt

     zmq

-The following additional packages are required by Qual software, but the mps-builder Qual build just pulls standard CentOS packages for them, so they can just be installed using 'yum' if you need them:
+The following additional packages are required by Qual software, but the mps-builder Qual build pulls standard CentOS packages for them, so they can just be installed using 'yum':

     fio
     iperf3